Bram-Hub/aris/README.md

         # The domain name of the server
         # Note this is only required when the server is running in self signing mode
         domain <example.com>
         ```
+    2. Create the database for aris in postgres.
+You can either run the commands listed below or run the aris-createdb script as root which will run the below commands using the settings from the previous step
+        ```
+        # Open the postgres interactive terminal
+        sudo -u postgres psql

+        # The following commands should be run in postgres
+        CREATE DATABASE <aris-database-name>;
+        CREATE USER <aris-username>;
+        ALTER USER <aris-username> WITH ENCRYPTED PASSWORD '<aris-password>';
+        GRANT ALL PRIVILEGES ON DATABASE <aris-database-name> TO <aris-username>;

+        # To exit the interface type \q
+        ```
 5. Start and enable the service